- Why Offer Discounts on Invoices?

 - Early Payment Discounts

-Invoice discounts reduce what a customer pays—if they meet the conditions you set.
+Invoice discounts reduce what a customer pays.
+If they meet the conditions you set.
 Common examples include early payment discounts, volume rebates, promotional reductions, and goodwill credits expressed at invoice time.
 Used well, discounts accelerate cash and reward desirable behavior.

 Key Takeaways